PreethiJC/Indiegogo-Data-Collection/README.md

 * An excel sheet with the file id, project name, link to the project, <custom fields>
 * Saved Webpages in html or htm format.
 Ensure that the webpages have the same name as the project name in the excel sheet.

-## Installation
+## Execution
-Run the individual programs e.g.
+Run the individual programs.

+For example,

     $ python BSScraper.py